cheminfo/eln-docs/docs/50_machine_learning/40_pca/README.md

 In order to generate the PCA model you should click on the `Recalculate PCA` button that can be found in the PCA tab.

-Even after creating the model you may still add new spectra.
-Those spectra will be projected to the new PCA space.
-The spectra used for the calculations are represented using a filled circle while the one projected are represented with a circle.
+Even after creating the model, you may still add new spectra.
+Those spectra will be projected into the new PCA space.
+The spectra used for the calculations are represented with a filled circle, while those projected are represented with an open circle.

 ![result](images/result.png)